 That being said, you might not be fined at all if HMRC deems the errors in your application were accidental.

 Still, they’ll almost certainly ask for some or all of the R&D Tax Credits you’ve been given to be returned, which could be a massive financial blow, particularly if you’ve already invested the money in your business.

 Fines aren’t the only thing you should be worried about.

-In addition to monetary penalties, submitting an inaccurate claim could damage your company’s standing and reputation within HMRC.
+In addition to monetary penalties, submitting an inaccurate claim could damage your company’s standing within HMRC.